renuka1217/k8sforbeginners/k8s/docs/rbacdemo.md

 kubectl get configmap my-config --kubeconfig=myconf -o yaml

-# File Management and Key Distribution
+# File Management and Key Distribution (OPTIONAL steps to distribute to the worker nodes for kubectl to work for user3)

 # Navigate back to the home directory
 cd ..